How Fair is Your Diffusion Recommender Model?: Introduction

-Research in recommender systems (RSs) has recently been shaped by the latest advances in deep learning, \eg graph neural networks~\cite{DBLP:journals/csur/WuSZXC23}, large language models~\cite{DBLP:journals/corr/abs-2305-19860}, and diffusion models~\cite{DBLP:conf/sigir/WangXFL0C23}.
+Research in recommender systems (RSs) has recently been shaped by the latest advances in deep learning, \eg graph neural networks~\cite{DBLP:journals/csur/WuSZXC23}, language models~\cite{balloccu2023knowledge,DBLP:journals/www/WuZQWGSQZZLXC24}, and diffusion models~\cite{DBLP:conf/sigir/WangXFL0C23}.
 While the first two families have already received significant attention in the literature, diffusion-based RSs are still in early stages.

-As of today, diffusion models~\cite{DBLP:conf/nips/HoJA20, DBLP:journals/csur/YangZSHXZZCY24, 10419041} have settled as the leading solution in generative AI~\cite{DBLP:journals/cacm/GoodfellowPMXWO20} and revolutionized the paradigm of generating new (but realistic) data with several applications in computer vision~\cite{DBLP:conf/cvpr/RombachBLEO22, DBLP:conf/nips/HoJA20}, natural language processing~\cite{DBLP:conf/nips/AustinJHTB21, DBLP:conf/nips/LiTGLH22}, graph data~\cite{DBLP:conf/aistats/NiuSSZGE20, DBLP:conf/ijcai/LiuFLLLLTL23}, chemistry, and bioinformatics~\cite{DBLP:conf/iclr/XuY0SE022, DBLP:conf/icml/HoogeboomSVW22}.
-The core principle behind diffusion models lies in their twofold learning procedure, involving a \textbf{forward} process where samples from a real-data distribution are iteratively corrupted by adding noise, \eg Gaussian noise, and a \textbf{reverse} process where the model is trained to reconstruct the original data by denoising the corrupted samples.
+As of today, diffusion models~\cite{DBLP:conf/nips/HoJA20, DBLP:journals/csur/YangZSHXZZCY24} have settled as the leading solution in generative artificial intelligence (AI)~\cite{DBLP:journals/cacm/GoodfellowPMXWO20} and revolutionized the paradigm of generating new (but realistic) data with several applications, such as computer vision~\cite{DBLP:conf/cvpr/RombachBLEO22, DBLP:conf/nips/HoJA20}, natural language processing~\cite{DBLP:conf/nips/AustinJHTB21, DBLP:conf/nips/LiTGLH22}, and graph modeling~\cite{DBLP:conf/aistats/NiuSSZGE20, DBLP:conf/ijcai/LiuFLLLLTL23}, and domains, such as chemistry and bioinformatics~\cite{DBLP:conf/iclr/XuY0SE022, DBLP:conf/icml/HoogeboomSVW22}.
+The core principle behind diffusion models lies in their twofold learning procedure, involving a \textit{forward} process where samples from a real-data distribution are iteratively corrupted by adding noise, \eg Gaussian noise, and a \textit{reverse} process where the model is trained to reconstruct the original data by denoising the corrupted samples.